HMO plan basics

 With worldwide coverage for emergencies and urgent care, plus an emergency travel assistance program through Assist America, you won't have to worry when you leave home.
 No matter where you go, urgent care and emergency services are covered if you get sick or hurt.

 Members can seek care through our HMO network in Michigan.
+With 1000s of doctors, the chances are yours is one of them.

 HAP service area